 Nature, an open book to read

 A vegetable patch is more than just a way to produce vegetables, it’s also a amazing living laboratory for all kinds of fun experiments: growing plants from sowing to harvest, influence of seasons, observing local flora and fauna, impact of the weather…

-Your children will discover how important biodiversity is, with ladybugs, hedgehogs, birds, slugs… And they’ll also exercise the values that lead to success: curiosity, patience, autonomy, perseverance.
+Your children will discover how important biodiversity is, learning about ladybugs, hedgehogs, birds, slugs… And they’ll also exercise the values that lead to success: curiosity, patience, autonomy, perseverance.

 Additionally, observing nature will stimulate their desire to learn more and to protect their environment.
 It might even trigger a calling that will lead to their future job!